apache/datafusion/docs/source/user-guide/sql/dialect.md

 users want.
 However, it avoids the (very significant) effort of defining semantics as well as documenting and teaching users about them.

-As DataFusion is highly customizable, systems built on DataFusion can and do update functions and SQL syntax to model other systems, such as Spark or MySQL.
+As Apache DataFusion is highly customizable, systems built on DataFusion can and do update functions and SQL syntax to model other systems, such as Apache Spark or MySQL.